mexca/mexca/README.md

 If you would like to learn how to use mexca, the best place to start is our [demo](https://github.com/mexca/mexca/tree/main/examples) tutorial.
 Note that the demo runs in a [jupyter notebook](https://jupyter.org/).
 Jupyter lets users easily combine markdown text with executable Python code on a canvas called 'notebook'.
 For installing jupyter, and using the notebook please refer to the [official installation guide](https://docs.jupyter.org/en/latest/install/notebook-classic.html).

+*Note*: mexca builds on pretrained models from the pyannote.audio package.
+Since release 2.1.1, downloading the pretrained models requires the user to accept two user agreements on Hugging Face hub and generate an authentication token.
+Therefore, to run the mexca pipeline, please accept the user agreements on [here](https://huggingface.co/pyannote/speaker-diarization) and [here](https://huggingface.co/pyannote/segmentation).
+Then, generate an authentication token [here](https://huggingface.co/settings/tokens).
+Use this token to login to Hugging Face hub by running `notebook_login()` (from a jupyter notebook) or `huggingface-cli login` (from the command line).
+You only need to login when running mexca for the first time.
+See this [link](https://huggingface.co/docs/hub/models-adding-libraries) for details.

 Emotion expression features can be extracted with mexca using the following lines of code:

 ```python